Concrete Calculator

 How much concrete do I need for a fence post?

 Each fence post needs a hole roughly 300mm diameter × 600mm deep.
-Subtracting a 100mm post, that's about 0.037 cubic metres (37 litres) of concrete per post — approximately 2 bags of 20kg postcrete.
-For 10 posts, you'd need around 20 bags total.
+Subtracting a 100mm post, that's about 0.037 cubic metres (37 litres) of concrete per post — 2–3 bags of 20kg postcrete per post (2 bags is the manufacturer minimum; buy 3 per post to ensure complete fill).
+For 10 posts, buy 25–30 bags.

 How thick should a concrete slab be?